 As most know by now, Twitter allows users to express themselves by creating content in the form of 140-character "tweets" and sharing them with followers.
 For the majority of users, Twitter is a great way to get news and other content delivered in bite-size form from friends, public figures, and businesses, while also allowing users to distribute this type of content to their own followers.
 Other types of users derive different benefits from Twitter.
 For journalists and news organizations, Twitter is the fastest way to deliver breaking news and other work to their audiences.
-For celebrities, Twitter is a unique and personal way to interact with fans, sometimes one-to-one, but more often on a one-to-many basis, like Katy Perry does with her over-80-million followers.
-This complex web of social connections has helped Twitter grow into an online juggernaut with 288 million monthly active users and 500 million tweets sent per day as of 2015.
+For celebrities, Twitter is a unique and personal way to interact with fans, sometimes one-to-one, but more often on a one-to-many basis, like Katy Perry does with her 95 million followers.
+This complex web of social connections has helped Twitter grow into an online juggernaut with over 315 million monthly active users as of 2016.

 Twitter has focused mostly on growing its base of active users, but these social connections don't represent a viable business model on their own.
 That's why Twitter has also continued to innovate and provide tools for another type of user: companies of all shapes and sizes looking to find new customers amidst the flurry of tweets and conversations.
 What better place for a company to advertise than a social network where users are already talking about the things they're doing and the products they enjoy using?
-Twitter's goal is to monetize its platform with marketing and advertising techniques that don't feel like traditional advertising, just the way Facebook and Google are trying to do.
+Twitter's goal is to monetize its platform with marketing and advertising techniques that don't feel like traditional advertising, just the way Facebook and Google do.